-Sunday School starts back up again on September 15, 2019 and takes place ... you guessed it ... on Sundays!
+Sunday School takes place ... you guessed it ... on Sundays!
 Classes begin at 9am with a short time of music and prayer together in the upstairs chapel.
 Then kids go to their age-appropriate classroom with their teachers for 45 minutes of interactive learning.
-This fall we anticipate hosting two classes, grades K-4 and 5-8.
+We are currently hosting two classes, grades K-4 and 5-8.
 In addition, there is an adult class perfect for parents at the same time.
 If there is interest, we may also host a high school class.

 This is an interactive class to teach kids the meaning of Holy Communion and how to serve.
 While their homemade bread bakes, they learn all about the Last Supper that Jesus celebrated with his disciples.
 At the end, we celebrate Holy Communion together.
 Parents are invited to stay or drop off.
 Kids are invited to help serve Communion in worship if they would like, and receive certificates of participation.
 If you know of a child (generally 3rd to 5th grade) who would be interested, please contact the church for the next available class.